 - Serve with extra raspberries and fresh mint leaves.

-If you like this you might like this hazelnut and chocolate overnight oats recipe.
+If you like this you might like this hazelnut and chocolate overnight oats recipe or this vegan Eton mess.

 HAVE YOU TRIED THIS RECIPE?